AndreasG11/MAE224/Class-Description-:-Functions-and-Variables.md

 ```python
 digitalWrite(String pin, Int Value)
 ```
-Writes a bit value to an analog pin.
+Writes a bit value to a digital pin.
 _Arguments_
 *  `String pin` - The name of the pin connected to sample.
 *  `Int value` - The bit value to write.
 Takes a value of 0 or 1 corresponding to HIGH or LOW.